 Star Trek is held in low esteem by the American Right for portraying a Socialist space utopia.
 Certainly there is a vast, far reaching central government, and Captain Picard often waxes – especially where time travel gives him the opportunity to speak to present-day people – about how humanity has evolved beyond self interest.
 Those interested in personal gain are portrayed in a less than flattering light.
 Our era with hundreds of national governments is reflected on smugly as “the age of confusion”.
 But should Star Trek be totally thrown out for its political philosophy?
 I believe there’s more to redeem it than to condemn it.

-Nevertheless, despite the negative portrayal of Capitalists, there is a more fundamental theme – one that is certainly commendable: individualism.
-Though Starfleet is indeed a Socialist utopia, it is not always a perfect one.
-One of the most common themes of all the series is the captain’s deliberate defiance of a direct order, and saving the day by doing so.
-Successwise, captains have a vastly better track record than Starfleet, illustrating extremely well the knowledge problem of centralized government.
-Naturally, though Starfleet never does back off the regulations, it is apparently fine to break them so long as things work out in the end.
+Nevertheless, despite the negative portrayal of capitalists, there is a more fundamental theme: individualism.
+Though Starfleet might fairly be called a Socialist utopia, it is not always a perfect one.
+One of the most common themes in each of the series is the captain’s deliberate defiance of a direct order, thereby saving the day.
+Successwise, captains have a vastly better track record than Starfleet, illustrating well the knowledge problem of centralized government.
+Naturally, though Starfleet never does back off the regulations and directives, it’s apparently fine to violate them so long as things work out in the end.

 Star Trek is in fact rather schizophrenic in its attitude towards its utopia.
-It is generally good and enlightened, though often misinformed, having to be corrected by intrepid Enterprise captains.
-Occasionally though, the writers let Starfleet embody every problem of tyrannical government, making the captains not only occasional rulebreakers with exceptionally good judgement, but outright traitor-heroes.
+Generally it’s good and enlightened, though often misinformed, having to be corrected by intrepid Enterprise captains.
+Occasionally though, Starfleet embodies every problem of tyrannical government, making the captains not only occasional rulebreakers with exceptionally good judgement, but outright traitor-heroes.
 The story of Insurrection, for example, puts Starfleet barely short of genocide, forcibly relocating an eternally youthful race to another planet where they would eventually die.
-The crew of the Enterprise has to renege, fight against Starfleet, and save the Ba’ku.
+The crew of the Enterprise, infected with the planet’s youthful vigor, reneges against Starfleet and saves the Ba’ku.
 And there is never a bit of moral ambiguity in their decision.

 So Star Trek promotes a Socialist utopia with a strongly individualist culture?
 Star Trek has always had a moralizing component to it.
 Though their stereotype of Capitalists could be called unfair, their utopia doesn’t necessarily do injustice to economics, thanks to the replicator.
 So despite a political structure that would translate disastrously into our present world, the strong individualist themes of the show commend it far past its unfair stereotypes condemn it.